Xeus-Territory/obsidian_world/content/Tech Second Brain/Projects/DevSecOps & System/Researching/Create Free SSL with Let's Encrypt and Certbot.md

 nginx -s reload # It will reload the new configuration for nginx
 ```

-The result is your SSL applied to your domain, go and check it via browser.
-If
+The result is your SSL applied to your domain, go and check it via browser

-### Renew SSL Certificate
+# Renew SSL Certificate

 - Let's encrypt is not supported by long-term SSL, so you need to manually renew or create a job to renew it.
 - With my plan, I will renew it on the first day of the month to keep the certificate always available, that to executing this command and pushes that for crontab to take care of it.